ray-project/ray/doc/using-ray-with-tensorflow.md

 the weights (as lists of numpy arrays) between the processes without shipping the actual TensorFlow graphs, which are much more complex Python objects.

+(Note that you will need to clear the default graph with `tf.reset_default_graph()` if you ran the above code in the same python session.)

 ```python
 import tensorflow as tf
 import numpy as np